 This summary is to provide an introduction to EPCRA related responsibilities for Delaware businesses but does not attempt to fully explain all aspects of the applicable laws and regulations; the actual Federal and State regulations must be consulted for complete information.
 Compliance with this summary will not be a defense to a violation of the laws or regulations.

-material safety data Sheets (MSDSs) provide important information concerning the identity, properties, and hazards of chemicals.
-They also contain other useful information, such as fire fighting precautions.
+Safety Data Sheets (SDS) (previously referred to as MSDS) provide important information concerning the identity, properties, and hazards of chemicals.
+They also contain other useful information, such as firefighting precautions.

 Two groups of chemicals are covered: